About

 Research

-This research is funded by the Natural Environment Research Council (NERC), part of UK Research and Innovation (UKRI) and administered via the Edinburgh Earth, Ecology and Environment Doctoral Training Partnership (E4 DTP) at the University of Edinburgh.
-I started the PhD in 2021 and plan to complete it in 2025.
+This research draws on my training in critical geography and in both quantitative (e.g. spatial analysis, statistics) and qualitative techniques (e.g. interviews, focus groups).
+My PhD was funded by the Natural Environment Research Council (NERC), part of UK Research and Innovation (UKRI) and administered via the Edinburgh Earth, Ecology and Environment Doctoral Training Partnership (E4 DTP) at the University of Edinburgh.
 I am based in Geography in the School of GeoSciences.
 The supervisory team is based at the University of Edinburgh, Coventry University, and the University of Oxford.

 Contact